simukappu/activity_notification/README.md

 end
 ```

+Then, you can access several pages like *users/1/notifications* and manage open/unopen of notifications using **notifications_controller**.

 ### Creating notifications

 #### Notification API

-You can trigger notifications by setting all your required parameters and triggering `notify`
+You can trigger notifications by setting all your required parameters and triggering **notify**
 on the notifiable model, like this:

 ```ruby
 @comment.notify :users, key: "comment.reply"
 ```

-Or, you can call public API as `ActivityNotification::Notification.notify`
+Or, you can call public API as **ActivityNotification::Notification.notify**

 ```ruby
 ActivityNotification::Notification.notify :users, @comment, key: "comment.reply"
 ```

-The first argument is the plural symbol name of your target model, which is configured in notifiable model by `acts_as_notifiable`.
+The first argument is the plural symbol name of your target model, which is configured in notifiable model by *acts_as_notifiable*.
+The new instances of **ActivityNotification::Notification** model will be generated for the specified targets.

-*Hint*: `:key` is a option.
-Default key `#{notifiable_type}.default` which means `comment.default` will be used without specified key.
+*Hint*: *:key* is a option.
+Default key `#{notifiable_type}.default` which means *comment.default* will be used without specified key.
-You can override it by `Notifiable#default_notification_key`.
+You can override it by *Notifiable#default_notification_key*.

 #### Automatic tracked notifications

-You can also generate automatic tracked notifications by `:tracked` option in `acts_as_notifiable`.
+You can also generate automatic tracked notifications by **:tracked** option in *acts_as_notifiable*.
-`:tracked` option adds required callbacks to generate notifications for creation and update of the notifiable model.
+*:tracked* option adds required callbacks to generate notifications for creation and update of the notifiable model.
-Set true to `:tracked` option to generate all tracked notifications, like this:
+Set true to *:tracked* option to generate all tracked notifications, like this:

 ```ruby
 class Comment < ActiveRecord::Base